One-on-one training studios take fitness personally

-NEW YORK (Reuters) - Personalized fitness is no longer the domain of movie stars and world-class athletes.
+NEW YORK, Aug 20 (Reuters) - Personalized fitness is no longer the domain of movie stars and world-class athletes.
 Studios providing one-on-one fitness are catering to clients who prefer their fitness far from the all-purpose gym crowd.

 “This is definitely a growing area,” said Meredith Poppler of the International Health, Racquet & Sportsclub Association (IHRSA), the trade association of the fitness club industry.